ronghanghu/vit_10b_fsdp_example/README.md

 ## Vision Transformer (ViT) model using PyTorch/XLA FSDP

-This repo implements sharded training of a Vision Transformer (ViT) model using the FSDP algorithm.
+This repo implements sharded training of a Vision Transformer (ViT) model on a 10-billion parameter scale using the [FSDP algorithm](https://github.com/pytorch/xla/blob/r1.12/torch_xla/distributed/fsdp/README.md) in PyTorch/XLA.

-**Warning: This repository is still experimental.
-Use at your own risk.**

 ---

 ### Installation

-1. Allocate a v3-128 TPU VM pod (e.g. with name `rh-128-0` in zone `europe-west4-a`) from the `tpu-vm-pt-1.10` environment.
+1. Allocate a v3-128 TPU VM pod (e.g. with name `rh-128-0` in zone `europe-west4-a`) from the `tpu-vm-pt-1.12` environment.
 You can also try out larger TPU pods such as v3-256 or v3-512.

-2. Install the nightly 20220505 wheels for `torch`, `torchvision`, and `torch_xla`, and also the nightly `dev20220413` wheel for libtpu (you need to use these exact versions as older versions won't work).
-Also install `timm` and install the [XLA FSDP PR](https://github.com/pytorch/xla/pull/3431).
+2. Install `timm` as a dependency (to create vision transformer layers) and clone this repository to all TPU VM nodes as follows.

 ```bash
 TPU_NAME=rh-128-0  # change to your TPU name